codidact/co-design/docs_src/specific/category-header.md

             - Up to one navigation separator, which pushes everything behind it to the right side (`.category-header--nav-separator`
             - navigation buttons (`.category-header--nav-item.is-button`

 A category header **must** have exactly one color code added to it.
-You can choose from `.is-turqoise`, `.is-green`, `.is-blue`, `.is-purple`, `.is-gray`, `.is-yello`, `.is-orange`, `.is-pink` and `.is-red`.
+You can choose from `.is-turquoise`, `.is-green`, `.is-blue`, `.is-purple`, `.is-gray`, `.is-yellow`, `.is-orange`, `.is-pink` and `.is-red`.
 This is often user-selectable and depends on the chosen category.

-By default the category namefrom the current category navigation hides on mobile, to save place as it can be seen on the tabination too.
+By default the name of the current category navigation hides on mobile, to save place as it can be seen on the tabination too.

 {% example %}
 <header class="category-header is-orange">